Tanish-Ranjan/Presentation-Control/README.md

 # Presentation Control
+Presentation Control is an Android app designed to make presenting on your computer easier and more efficient.
+With Presentation Control, you can control your computer from your Android device, enabling you to move around the room and interact with your audience without being tethered to your computer.

+The app features a touchpad-like area that allows you to control the cursor on your computer screen, as well as left and right mouse click buttons and scroll control buttons.
+This means you can navigate your presentation, click through slides, and interact with your content from your Android device.

+To use Presentation Control, simply install the client app on your computer and connect your Android device via Wi-Fi.
+Once connected, you can start controlling your presentation from your phone or tablet.

+Whether you're a teacher, speaker, or business professional, Presentation Control is the perfect tool to help you deliver seamless and engaging presentations.
+Try it out today and take your presentations to the next level!

 ## How to Use
 1. Make sure you have java `v1.8.0` or higher installed on your pc.